-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after January 1, 2013, and have not been applied in preparing these financial statements.
-None of these are expected to have a significant effect on the financial statements except for IFRS 9 Financial Instruments, which becomes mandatory for the 2016 financial statements and could change the classification and measurement of financial assets.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after October 1, 2014, and have not been applied in preparing these financial statements.
+None of these are expected to have a significant effect on the financial statements.